MAbdullahAhmad/MAbdullahAhmad/docs/ICONS.md

 - Hardware & Maker: embedded and maker platform icons.
 - Payments & Blockchain: finance, payment processors, and blockchain brands.

+The README now uses commented section labels instead of visible headings, so the profile page shows logos only with no section text.

 Icons use SVG sources from devicons, Simple Icons, the lobehub/lobe-icons repo, the bwks/vendor-icons-svg repo, the gilbarbara/logos repo, worldvectorlogo.com, and verified official brand assets.
 Most integration icons are wrapped in links with hover titles for quick reference.

 Additional notes: